pytest-dev/pytest/doc/en/reference.rst

    See :ref:`change naming conventions` for more detailed examples.

-.. confval:: require_plugins
+.. confval:: required_plugins

    A space separated list of plugins that must be present for pytest to run.
-   If any one of the plugins is not found, emit a warning.
+   If any one of the plugins is not found, emit a error.
-   If pytest is run with ``--strict-config`` exceptions are raised in place of warnings.

    .. code-block:: ini

        [pytest]
-       require_plugins = html xdist
+       required_plugins = pytest-html pytest-xdist

 .. confval:: testpaths